 According to Allied market research, the mobile payments market size is predicted to reach $4,574 billion by 2023.
 Part of what has stimulated this trend is the inclusion of mobile wallets in the most popular phones, as well as wide acceptance of such software by its users.

 For companies, this is a great way to collect data and analyze customers, and for customers - a more clear sailing way to pay for purchases.
 The product you want is just a few taps away.
-Like they say, time is money.
+As they say, time is money.
 Right?